 - 5. Payments of foreign tax that are returned to you in the form of a subsidy. - 6.
 If you are a bona fide resident of American Samoa, taxes attributable to excluded income from sources in American Samoa, Guam, or the Commonwealth of the Northern Mariana Islands.
-For more information, get Pub.
-570, Tax Guide for Individuals With Income From U.S. Possessions. - 7.
+For more information, see Pub.
+570. - 7.
 Taxes paid or accrued to a foreign country in connection with the purchase or sale of oil or gas extracted in that country if you do not have an economic interest in the oil or gas, and the purchase price or sales price is different from the fair market value of the oil or gas at the time of the purchase or sale. - 8.
-Foreign taxes paid or accrued on foreign oil-related income to the extent the tax imposed by the foreign country on the oil-related income is materially greater than the tax generally imposed by that country on other kinds of income.
+Foreign taxes paid or accrued on foreign-oil-related income to the extent the tax imposed by the foreign country on the oil-related income is materially greater than the tax generally imposed by that country on other kinds of income.
 The amount of tax not allowed as a credit under this rule is allowed as a business expense deduction.